stadium-software/holy-grail-layout/readme.md

 9. Drag a *Flexbox* control into the "ContentGrid" control and name it "SideBarFlexbox"
 10. Add a class called "sidebar-flex" to the "SideBarFlexbox" control *Classes* property
 11. Set the *Direction* property of the "SideBarFlexbox" control to *Column*
-12. Uncheck the *Inline* property of the "SideBarFlexbox" control
-13. Drag the *PageContentPlaceholder* control into the "ContentGrid" control and place it to the right of the "SideBarFlexbox" control
+12. Drag the *PageContentPlaceholder* control into the "ContentGrid" control and place it to the right of the "SideBarFlexbox" control

 ![](images/default-template-designer-view.png)